zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 ## Data Source

 This competition utilizes data provided by the **Healthy Brain Network**, a mental health study conducted by the Child Mind Institute.
-This initiative is supported by the California Department of Health Care Services and sponsors like Dell Technologies and NVIDIA.
-The dataset includes valuable indicators such as:
+This initiative is supported by the California Department of Health Care Services.
-- Accelerometer measures (e.g., X, Y, Z acceleration, and derived metrics like ENMO)
-- Light exposure and time-of-day patterns
+The dataset contains data from around 5,000 participants aged 5-22 years, focusing on identifying biological markers for mental health and learning disorders.
+This competition uses two data types:
+1. **Physical Activity Data**: Wrist-worn accelerometer readings, fitness assessments, and activity questionnaires.
+2. **Internet Usage Data**: Behavioral data related to internet use.

+The goal is to predict the **Severity Impairment Index (SII)**, which measures problematic internet use on a scale from 0 (None) to 3 (Severe).

+### Data Structure
+- **Accelerometer Data**: Stored in Parquet files (`series_train.parquet` and `series_test.parquet`), capturing time-series data for each participant over multiple days.
+- **Tabular Data**: Stored in CSV files (`train.csv` and `test.csv`) and includes demographic, fitness, health, and internet usage data.
+Field descriptions are in `data_dictionary.csv`.

+### Key Features
+- **Accelerometer Fields**:
+  - `X`, `Y`, `Z`: Acceleration along each axis.
+  - `enmo`: Euclidean Norm Minus One, representing overall movement.
+  - `anglez`: Arm angle relative to the horizontal plane.
+  - `non-wear_flag`: Indicates if the device was worn (0: watch is being worn, 1: the watch is not worn).
+  - `light`: Ambient light in lux.
+  - `time_of_day`, `weekday`, `quarter`: Contextual time details.
+  - `relative_date_PCIAT`: Days since the PCIAT test.

+- **Instruments Summary**:

-- Demographic and contextual features
+  - `Demographics`: Age and sex of participants.
+  - `Internet Use`: Daily hours spent on computers or the internet.
+  - `Children's Global Assessment Scale`: Rates general functioning of youths under 18.
+  - `Physical Measures`: Includes blood pressure, heart rate, height, weight, waist, and hip measurements.
+  - `FitnessGram Vitals & Treadmill`: Cardiovascular fitness via NHANES treadmill protocol.
+  - `FitnessGram Child`: Assesses aerobic capacity, muscular strength, endurance, flexibility, and body composition.
+  - `Bio-electric Impedance Analysis`: Measures BMI, fat, muscle, and water content.
+  - `Physical Activity Questionnaire`: Tracks participation in vigorous activities over the past week.
+  - `Sleep Disturbance Scale`: Categorizes sleep disorders in children.
+  - `Parent-Child Internet Addiction Test (PCIAT)`: Evaluates compulsive internet behaviors like escapism and dependency.

+### Additional Details
+- **Missing Data**: Many fields are missing for some participants, including the target SII in parts of the training set.
+- **Test Set**: The test set (hidden during the competition) contains around 3,800 instances, with complete SII values.

 ## Acknowledgments